FatterCatDev/discord-casino/docs/privacy-policy.md

 - **Corrections**: If data is inaccurate (e.g. due to a bug), notify a moderator; they may adjust balances or reverse sessions.
 - **Opt-out**: Stop using the Bot and request erasure to remove your data.

+### Requesting Data Removal
+1. Run `/request type:Erase Account Data notes:<reason>` in any guild that hosts the Bot.
+Include enough detail for moderators to verify your identity (for example, confirming your Discord tag or recent activity).
+2. A moderator will review the ticket, confirm ownership, and approve or deny the request.
+They may contact you for additional verification.
+3. Once approved, the Bot deletes wallet balances, transactions, job progress, vote reward entries, request history, and staff role assignments tied to your Discord ID.
+Anonymous aggregate stats (for example, total chips in circulation) may be retained for operational reporting.
+4. You will receive confirmation in the request channel when the purge completes.

 ## 7. Security
 - Databases run in WAL mode (SQLite) or hosted Postgres with access control.
 Files are stored in secured directories on the host machine.
 - Access is limited to the project maintainers; credentials are stored in environment variables rather than source control.